-Many commercial DNA tests offer up a massive wealth of information on the tester’s ancestry, however some information is sometimes misinterpreted when researching DNA tests.
+Many commercial DNA tests such as Ancestry or 23andMe offer up a massive wealth of information on the tester’s ancestry, however some information is sometimes misinterpreted when researching DNA tests.
 A lot of people seem to think that if a male takes a test they can only see their Paternal Ancestry and if a female takes a test they can only see the Maternal part.
 This is not necessarily true, there are three main types of DNA test.
 Autosomal, Y-DNA and mtDNA.
 Y-DNA is one that is only available to a male as it tests the Y Chromosome which females do not possess. mtDNA and Autosomal tests are available to both genders. mtDNA tests the Mitochondrial DNA in our cells which is handed down from Mother to Child relatively unchanged, which gives the taker a maternal genetic make up that has been passed directly down the Maternal line.

 Autosomal is the main DNA test.
 It tests the 22 Autosomes, which are the Non sex Chromosomes (X/Y).
 This means we get a much broader test which can show a much more recent DNA structure compared to the Y-DNA and mtDNA tests tracing back to thousands, sometimes tens or hundreds of thousands of years ago.